Tears on My Pillow

-The Imperials' original version
+The Imperials original version

 Early copies of the single were credited simply to "The Imperials," a group that had previously been known as "The Duponts" and "The Chesters."
-Brooklyn, New York deejay Alan Freed gave the group's lead singer, Anthony Gourdine, top billing while introducing the single over the air and the moniker of "Little Anthony and the Imperials" stuck.
+Brooklyn DJ Alan Freed gave the group's lead singer, Anthony Gourdine, top billing while introducing the single over the air, and the moniker of "Little Anthony and the Imperials" stuck.

 "Tears on My Pillow" was a #4 hit single in the United States and #3 in Canada.
-Selling over a million copies, "Tears on My Pillow" was the most successful single of the Imperials' doo wop period.
+Selling over a million copies, "Tears on My Pillow" was the most successful single of the Imperials' doo-wop period.
 Its success would be matched only by the Imperials' 1964 single "Goin' Out of My Head."

-The Imperials ("Little Anthony" Gourdine, Clarence Collins, Ernest Wright, Tracy Lord, and Nate Rogers - the last two of whom were later replaced by Sammy Strain) performed the song on numerous TV programs, including The Dick Clark Show and on the PBS Oldies special, Rock, Rhythm, and Doo-Wop in 1958 and 2002 respectively.
+The Imperials ("Little Anthony" Gourdine, Clarence Collins, Ernest Wright, Tracy Lord, and Nate Rogers—the last two of whom were later replaced by Sammy Strain) performed the song on numerous TV programs, including The Dick Clark Show and on the PBS Oldies special, Rock, Rhythm, and Doo-Wop, in 1958 and 2002, respectively.
 They also performed the tune on the American Bandstand 40th Anniversary Special (also in 2002).

 Covers

-The song has been covered many times, most notably by Kylie Minogue and also by Johnny Tillotson in 1969, his version reaching No. 119 U.S. Billboard, #98 Cash Box and #94 in Canada.
+The song has been covered many times, most notably by Kylie Minogue and also by Johnny Tillotson in 1969, his version reaching No. 119 on the U.S. Billboard, No. 98 on Cash Box, and No. 94 in Canada.

 The song was also performed by Sha Na Na in the movie Grease from 1978 and included on the soundtrack.

 In 2003, the song was revived and included on the S Club 8 album Sundown.
 The group of teens also performed it on GreaseMania.

 Other uses

 "Tears on My Pillow" is referenced by Dean Friedman in his 1977 hit song "Ariel."
-It is included in the lyrics, "I met a young girl, she sang mighty fine, 'Tears on My Pillow' and 'Ave Maria.'"
+It is included in the lyrics, "I met a young girl; she sang mighty fine, 'Tears on My Pillow' and 'Ave Maria.'"

 The song was also used in the season one seventh episode of Sliders entitled "The Weaker Sex," which originally aired as episode six.
-The character Rembrandt Brown (played by Cleavant Derricks) sings the song repeatedly on the street in an effort to raise money for a motel room.
+The character Rembrandt Brown (played by Cleavant Derricks) sings the song repeatedly on the street to raise money for a motel room.